RetroPie/RetroPie-Docs/docs/Spinners,-Trackballs,-Lightguns,-and-other-Mouse-Devices.md

-# Arcade System Hardware
+# Overview
 Spinners and Trackballs appear on the control panels of many arcade classics.
-Although MAME is often able to accommodate the use of a joystick instead, _many_ popular titles are best played with their native controls.
-Even the steering wheel on racing games can be thought of as a large spinner.
+Lightguns were common accessories for both arcade and console games.
+Although RetroPie is often able to accommodate the use of a joystick instead, _many_ popular titles are best played with their native controls.

-Spinners and Trackballs are often described together because of the way they work.
+Spinners, Trackballs, and Lightguns are often described together because they are seen as mouse devices by the operating system.
 Spinners operate by rotating a spindle which turns an encoder wheel.
 Optical sensors detect the movement of the encoder wheel and forward the speed and rotational direction to the arcade game.
 Trackballs are essentially the same but they have two spindles oriented perpendicular to one another.
 By rolling a ball that is in direct contact with the spindles, trackballs can provide two-dimensional input like a mouse.
 In this respect, a spinner is also like a mouse that only moves in a straight line (left/right or up/down).

 # Hardware for Emulators
 Because mouse input is ubiquitous on modern computers, spinners and trackballs translate nicely to emulators that can accept input from a mouse.
 For trackballs, the input is practically identical to a mouse.
 Spinners can also be setup like a mouse with separate X and Y tracking (like an Etch-a-Sketch).